Can Birth Control Lead to Painful Sex?

 So, the dreaded question: Does it come down to giving up birth control or enjoyable sex?
 Potentially, but not necessarily.
 You do have choices:

-Figure out if birth control is the issue in the first place
+Figure out if birth control is the cause of your pain

 As mentioned previously, pain during sex can have several other causes, such as round ligament pain, a urinary tract infection (UTI), vaginismus and so on.
 It may help to talk to a professional about all of your symptoms and experiences to distinguish the problem.
 Patel encouraged people to specifically ask about polycystic ovary syndrome (PCOS), endometriosis, UTIs, yeast infections and latex allergies, all of which can cause pain during or after sex.